Skip to main content

 • Annual revenue: $10M-$50M

-• Work mix: Residential service, maintenance agreements, and installation at high volume; possibly entering commercial light-commercial market
+• Work mix: Residential service, maintenance agreements, and installation at high volume; possibly entering light-commercial market

 • Ownership: Owner-operated regional leaders, private equity-backed operations, or franchise operators